cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      CrypTool yet.
 To attack Diffie-Hellman, DSA or EC-DSA, one has to calculate "discrete logarithms".
 After implementing this it also could be visualized.
-   - Visual composition of protocols and workflows (part of CrypTool 2).